HiTECNOLOGYs/hive-task/README.md

 migration of single-threaded application to multi-threaded environments (yet).
 Instead, this library is meant to help developers who are in desperate need of paralleling tasks that are meant to be paralleled like heavy computations or handling network messages.
-In fact, The original reason I wrote this was to manage threads in my networking library I use for several servers of mine.
+In fact, the original reason I wrote this was to manage threads in my networking library I use for several servers of mine.